sayakpaul/SimSiam-TF/README.md

 # SimSiam-TF

 Minimal implementation of SimSiam ([Exploring Simple Siamese Representation Learning](https://arxiv.org/abs/2011.10566) by Xinlei Chen & Kaiming He) in TensorFlow 2.
+For an introduction, please see this blog post: [Self-supervised contrastive learning with SimSiam](https://keras.io/examples/vision/simsiam/).

 The purpose of this repository is to demonstrate the workflow of SimSiam and NOT to implement it note to note and at the same time I will try not to miss out on the major bits discussed in the paper.
 For that matter, I'll be using the **Flowers dataset**.